-Several different optimization strategies were adopted to generate optimal VoD network designs.
-The most prevalent three formulations are the replica placement, video placement, and resource allocation problems.
-The replica placement and video placement problems consist of determining the location and number of replicas (or video files) in the network, such that the performance is maximized given an infrastructure or that the infrastructure cost is minimized for a given quality of experience (QoE) impairment, such as delay, packet loss, frame loss, or packet jitter [11].
-Laoutaris et al. argue that the replica and video placement problems should not be solved independently of the resource allocation problem [12].
-Resource allocation is an important and complicated task that consists of determining the location and number of networking resources to deploy, such that cost is minimized while certain conditions are respected.
+Several different optimization strategies have been adopted with the aim of generating optimal VoD network designs; the most prevalent three formulations are the replica placement, video placement and resource allocation problems.
+The replica placement problem and video placement problem consist of determining the location and number of replicas (or video files) in the network such that the performance is maximized given an infrastructure or that the infrastructure cost is minimized for a given quality of experience (QoE) impairment, such as delay, packet loss, frame loss, or packet jitter [10].
+Laoutaris et al. argue that the replica and video placement problems should not be solved independently of the resource allocation problem [11].
+Resource allocation is an important and complicated task that consists of determining the location and number of networking resources to deploy such that cost is minimized whilst certain conditions are respected.